-How to use: Wash the affected area with warm water, pat it dry with a clean towel, take half a tablespoon of oil and apply it on the affected area.
+How to use: Wash the affected area with warm water, pat it dry with a clean towel, take half a tablespoon of oil, and apply it on the affected area.

 3. Breast milk

 Breast Milk is an exceptional home remedy for diaper rash as it helps to soothe and heal the baby’s skin.
 It is natural anti-infection property heals the baby very fast.
-If you are breastfeeding your little one, make use of it to cure diaper rash.
+If you are breastfeeding your little one, use it to cure diaper rash.

 How to use: Express a few milliliters (ml) of breast milk, apply a thin layer on the rash, and allow it to dry.
 Wear a fresh diaper to the baby.